 To capture that initial spark, we need to design a window which captures the imagination of our prospects and create a canvas where our members can visualize how good their life can be by using our clubs.
 To engage our members, a spark, a hint, a visual, needs to grab their attention and capture the imagination.
 However, like fashion, if the clothes are too gaudy, the jewelry too much, lipstick too red, most would agree, that misses the glamour mark.
 Everything has to be just right; the right balance between what is strong presence, and quiet confidence; a blank canvas to allow our projections of ourselves to be captured.

 Retail design mastered this a long time ago.
 For instance, the primary colour in retail is white.
 An interesting example, since there is a noticeable lack of white in many of the clubs being designed today.
 The most obvious reason is that white is not easy to maintain.
 But in the world of glamour, someone else cleans or repaints that wall.
 As clubs try to spend less money to get a great look, it is common to use a collage of bold colours and shapes to try to invigorate a prospect into joining.
 Many low cost fitness chains follow this formula with colours so bold they clobber you over the head with intensity.
 There is nothing glamorous about that.
 While I can’t argue with the success of the clubs with many colours, some relief from that sensory overload would add longevity to their design.
 Getting ‘in-your-face’ intensity everyday can get old, like a drill sergeant screaming at you to work out.
 Glamour requires more subtlety.
-We need elegance or at least the perception of it as we see when people walk the red carpet, nicely dressed with a hint of jewellery or the clean lines of a beautiful car.
+We need elegance or at least the perception of it as we see when people walk the red carpet, nicely dressed with a hint of jewelry or the clean lines of a beautiful car.
 Just enough imagery creates desire with the dreaminess to imagine you in that place.

 In designing our latest crop of clubs, we have been trying to add white as a colour, a positive rather than a negative.
 In our higher end clubs, colour comes from materials rather than paint.
 We accent the texture of wood flooring, interesting wall covering or graphics, tile and stone.
 Material that invites that illicit touch can also seduce a member.
 This strategy relays a sense of richness and refinement that is tactile but also visual.
-To capture your eye we need ‘jewellery’.
+To capture your eye we need ‘jewelry’.
 These visual accessories can come from light fixtures, mosaic tiles, brightly tinted Glass walls, water features, items that capture your eyes attention, like the flicker of a flame.

 In our low budget clubs there is an obvious need to cater to brand colours, standards, and usually very little construction dollars.
 However instead of overpowering, we try to offer relief from the intensity.
 Strong colours are bordered by natural reliefs, presenting each one separately, as more than just paint, but rather special and distinctive layer of colour.
 The relief comes in the form of the white or light colours as a natural break, making it a clean, pure and a simple presentation.